 Cohort members may expect to be registered by the DMin program office according to their cohort's course schedule; generally, there are no excused absences.
 Failure to register and attend will result in loss of your place in the cohort.
 Exceptions to the cohort schedule are seldom granted and must be arranged on an individual basis, usually for reasons of extreme duress such as serious illness or injury.
 To arrange for special situations that vary from a cohort's schedule, call or email the DMin office at 888-717-6244 or firstname.lastname@example.org.

 As illustrated in the DMin Program Planner, program participants will be registered for eight credits each year for four years, for a total of 32 credits, including the project.
-Subsequent registrations, starting with the second semester following the fourth year's module registrations, will be for GSEM788 Project Continuation each semester until completion up to the six-year program limit, with a registration fee of $600 per semester.
+Subsequent registrations, starting with the third semester following the fourth year's module registrations, will be for GSEM788 Project Continuation each semester until completion up to the six-year program limit, with a registration fee of $721 per semester.

-Persons who exceed the six-year time limit and are granted a one-year extension will be charged a registration fee each semester during the extension period equivalent to the tuition for one semester credit of doctoral tuition without discount.
+Persons who exceed the six-year time limit and are granted a one-year extension will be charged a registration fee each semester during the extension period equivalent to the tuition for one semester credit of doctoral tuition without discount, plus equivalent general fees.
 Failure to register during an extension period can result in early termination of the extension privilege.